ionic-team/stencil-site/src/docs/components/styling.md

 Here are the recommended steps to use CSS Variables in Stencil:

-- Create a css file to hold your variable definitions.
+- Create a CSS file to hold your variable definitions.
 We normally recommend creating a `variables.css` file in `src/global/`
 - You can then put this config `globalStyle: 'src/global/variables.css'` into your `stencil.config.ts` file.

 That's it!
 Now you can start defining your variables.